Code Style Assistance in TypeScript

 Optimizing reference commentsReSharper helps you detect and remove unused reference comments.
 To optimize reference comments, Run code cleanup in the desired scope with the 'Full Cleanup' profile or create a custom cleanup profile and tick the Optimize reference comments check box in the TypeScript specific profile settings.

-If you prefer to use or not to use explicit 'public' modifier, you can configure your preference as well as the of the corresponding code inspection on the page of ReSharper options.
+If you prefer to use or not to use explicit 'public' modifier, you can configure your preference as well as the severity level of the corresponding code inspection on the page of ReSharper options.
 ReSharper will detect and highlight the code that differs from your preference.
 To enforce this preference in the existing codebase, run code cleanup with the 'Full cleanup' default profile or with a custom profile where the corresponding option selected.

 TypeScript specification allows specifying types implicitly or explicitly as well as use 'any' keyword for types.
 Using ReSharper code style assistance, you can define whether and when types should be specified explicitly and whether the implicit 'any' is allowed.

 The preference of using implicit 'any' can be also configured in project settings.
 If the implicit 'any' types are not allowed in the project settings, they are always highlighted as errors independently of your code style preferences.

 To apply your implicit/explicit typing preferences in a specific file, project, or solution, run code cleanup in the desired scope with the 'Full cleanup' profile or with a custom profile where the Synchronize type annotation presence with code style and Add explicit 'any' type annotation if needed check boxes are selected in the TypeScript specific section.